Skip to main content

 The oldschool days of game design are over and now things are easier than ever.
 A game engine takes all the diferent aspects of a game like graphics, sound, ect and puts them all together for you in one place.
 I can only really speak for Unity but Unreal is like 80% the same as Unity.

 Before we get started, if you're looking to start your own team with no experience or skills, then don't.
 Could you form a team?
-Yes but I promise you it will deteriorate.
+Yes but it's unlikely and if your team realizes you're a weak link, they might just cut you out.
 The main reason is your programmer is going to be doing 80-90% of the work.
 The chances of a coder who has no idea what to make and isn't willing to learn the rest of a game engine to make their own game, is so slim that it's not even worth considering.
 You're not going to find someone like that.
-There is no "I'm the idea person!".
-I spend maybe .001% of my time on ideas and the rest is implimentation and bug fixing.
+There is no one who is only"I'm the idea person!".
+I spend maybe .001% of my time on ideas and the rest is hard work.
 If you don't know how to make anything code-wise then you'll have no idea how long implimenting something can take.
-A simple idea could take 5 minutes or 5 months.
-If you're the team leader, you're the coder.
-That's just how it works.
+A simple idea could take 5 minutes or 5 months, but unless you know coding, you're not going to know how hard or easy something is.
+Coding is just weird that way.

 There are tons of free stuff in the asset store, including a FPS controller that you drag and drop into your game then poof, you have FPS controllers that are highly customizable.
 You'd be shocked by the things that look almost AAA quality that are completely free.
 There is more than enough to make almost any game you can imagine without spending a dollar.
 Typically the more customizable something is, the more expensive it is.